Badgerati/Pode/docs/Functions/Core/Logger.md

 ### Example 1

-The following example will log web requests to the terminal:
+The following example will log web events to the terminal:

 ```powershell
 Server {